-The Paris Agreement pledges to keep the rise in global average temperature to below 2°C (and if possible 1.5°C).
-Scientists have agreed that this figure is the ‘safe’ climate limit, above which the impacts of climate change are likely to be catastrophic and beyond what we can adapt to – and irreversible.
-Learn more about the causes of climate change here.
+The aim of the Paris Agreement is to keep the rise in global average temperatures to below 2°C, aiming for 1.5°C. This figure was chosen because scientists have agreed it is the maximum ‘safe’ climate limit, above which the impacts of climate change are likely to be catastrophic, irreversible and beyond what we can adapt to.

-Basically, the whole world.
-One hundred and ninety five countries negotiated the global climate agreement at COP21, which was the 21st meeting of the UN Framework Convention on Climate Change.
+195 countries negotiated the agreement at COP21, the 21st meeting of the UN Framework Convention on Climate Change.
+The previous international agreement, that the Paris Agreement follows, was called the Kyoto Agreement.

-Each country submitted its own commitment (called an Intended Nationally Determined Contribution [INDC]), which detailed the actions it would take to reduce its emissions.
-This bottom-up approach helped to catalyse buy-in from everyone – creating a greater chance that climate action would be successfully implemented.
+Each country submitted its own commitment which detailed the actions it would take to reduce its emissions.
+These commitments are known as an Intended Nationally Determined Contribution (INDC) was a bottom-up approach that helped to catalyse buy-in from all countries – creating a greater chance that climate action will be successfully implemented.

 Now, each government can decide its own climate contribution plan, whether through action in renewable energy, energy efficiency, transport, market mechanisms, or land use and forests.